 Sanitize the spa.
 Your interaction with the spa will vary depending on how often you use it.
-We highly recommend the FROG® In-Line Water Care System, standard on all Caldera spas.
+We highly recommend the FreshWater® Salt System standard on the Utopia® and Paradise Series® or the FROG® In-Line Water Care System, standard on all Vacanza® spas.
 You don’t have to measure chemicals, just insert two cartridges and change them out when needed.
 You set dosage based on usage, but in general, the bromine cartridges last for weeks and the mineral cartridges last for months.

 Every Three Years

 Replace your filters with genuine Watkins® replacements to ensure proper operation.